 Municipal bonds, are exempt from the disclosure requirements of the federal securities laws.
-As such, the SEC's statutory authority is limited.
 On November 10, 1994, the Securities and Exchange Commission amended the Securities Exchange Act of 1934, Rule 15c2-12, regarding continuing disclosure by issuers of municipal securities for the benefit of holders of such securities.
 The amendments require, among other things, that certain annual financial information be provided to various information repositories for bond issues sold on or after July 3, 1995.
 The annual financial information must include an update of the same financial statements, except for forecasts, that were included in the final official statement issued at the time of the bond sale.
 The Water Authority forwards copies of its CAFR to appropriate information repositories.

 On May 26, 2010, the Securities and Exchange Commission approved rule changes improving the quality and timeliness of municipal securities disclosure.
-The compliance date of the new rules is Dec.
-1, 2010.
-Under the amendment, the rule will apply to new issuances of such as variable rate demand obligations.
 The amended rule specifically include disclosure of events that may adversely affect a bond's tax exemption, including issuance by the IRS of proposed and final decisions about whether the bond can be taxed.

 The existing rule presently provides that notice of all of the listed events need be made only "if material."
-The amended rule will eliminate the need for a materiality determination for the following events:
+The amended rule eliminates the need for a materiality determination for the following events: